Userteck/GTA-V-RP-1-st-try/README.md

 To start the server you need:
--Download FiveM and have the GTA V game downloaded -Download FXServer and install it in the "Documents" folder -Put these files to a specific folder
+-Download FiveM and have the GTA V game downloaded -Download FXServer and install it in the "Documents" folder -Put files from this folder to specific folder (folder is indicated in the description)